expatfile/next-runtime-env/examples/next.js/README.md

 ### Next.js

 This folder contains an example app using Next.js server rendered framework.
-First create a `static` where we will generate our `env.js` file.
+First create a `static` directory where we will generate our `env.js` file.

 Next we need to include this file in the head of our pages: